anhquan99/markdown/Books/Emotional intelligence.md

 		- ***" If the amygdala often acts as an emergency trigger, the left prefrontal lobe appears to be part of the brain’s “off” switch for disturbing emotion: the amygdala proposes, the prefrontal lobe disposes.
 These prefrontal-limbic connections are crucial in mental life far beyond fine-tuning emotion; they are essential for navigating us through the decisions that matter most in life."***
 	- <mark style="background: #D2B3FFA6;">Harmonizing emotion and thought</mark>
 		- We have two brains, two minds - and two different kinds of intelligence: rational and emotional.
 Our decision in life is determined by both rational and intelligence.
 When these two partners interact well, emotional inteliigence rises - as does intellectual ability.
+## Part 2: The nature of emotional intelligence
+- When smart is dumb
+	- Emotional intelligence and destiny
+	- A different kind of intelligence
+	- Spock vs Data: When cognition is not enough
+	- Can emotions be intelligent
+	- IQ and emotional intelligence: Pure types
+- Know thyself
+	- The passionate and the indifferent
+	- The man without feelings
+	- In praise of gut feeling
+- Passion's slaves
+	- The anatomy of rage
+		- The rage "rush"
+		- Anger builds on anger
+		- Balm of anger
+		- Cooling down
+		- The ventilation fallacy
+	- Soothing anxiety: what, me worry?
+		- The work of worrying
+	- Managing melancholy
+	- Repressors: upbeat denial
+- The master aptitude
+	- Impulse control: the marshmallow test
+	- Foul moods, fouled thinking
+	- Pandora's box and pollyanna: the power of positive thinking
+	- Optimism: the geart motivator
+	- Flow: the neurobiology of excellence
+	- Learning and flow: a new model for education
+- The roots of empathy
+	- How empathy unfolds
+	- The well-attuned child
+	- The costs of misattunement
+	- The neurology of empathy
+	- Empathy and ethics: the roots of altruism
+	- Life without empathy: the mind of the molester, the morals of the sociopath
+- The social arts
+	- Show some emotion
+	- Expressiveness and emotional contagion
+	- The rudiments of social intelligence
+	- The making of social incompetent
+	- "We hate you": at the threshold
+	- Emotional brilliance: a case report
+## Part 3: Emotional intelligence applied
+- Intimate enemies
+	- His marriage and hers: childhood roots
+	- Marital fault line
+	- Toxic thoughts
+	- Flooding the swamping of marriage
+	- Men: the vulnerable sex
+	- His and hers: marital advice
+	- The good fight
+		- Calming down
+		- Detoxifying self-talk
+		- Nondefensive listening and speaking
+		- Practicing
+- Managing with Heart
+	- Criticism is job one
+		- The worst way to motivate someone
+		- The artful critique
+	- Dealing with diversity
+		- The roots of prejudice
+		- Zero tolerance for intolerance
+	- Organzational savvy and the group IQ
+- Mind and medicine
+	- The body's mind: how emotions matter for health
+	- Toxic emotions: the clinical data
+		- When anger is suicidal
+		- Stress: anxiety out of proportion and out of place
+	- The medical costs of depression
+	- The medical benefits of positive feelings
+		- The price of pessimism and advantages of optimism
+		- With a little help from my friends: the medical value of relationships
+		- The healing power of emotional support
+	- Bringing emotional intelligence to medical care
+	- Toward a medicine that cares
+## Part 4: windows of opportunity
+- The family crucible
+	- Heart start
+	- Getting emotional basics
+	- How to raise a bully
+	- Abuse: the extinction of empathy
+- Trauma and emotional relearning
+	- Horror frozen in memory
+	- PTSD as a limbic disorder
+	- Emotional relearning
+	- Reeducating the emotional brain
+	- Emotional relearning and recovery from trauma
+	- Psychotherapy as an emotional tutorial
+- Temperament is not destiny
+	- The neurochemistry of timidity
+	- Noting bothers me: the cheerful temperament
+	- Taming the overexcitable amygdala
+	- Childhood: a window of opportunity
+	- Crucial windows
+## Part 5: emotional literacy
+- The cost of emotional illiteracy
+	- An emotional malaise
+	- Taming aggression
+	- School for bullies
+	- Preventing depression
+	- A cost of modernity: rising rates of depression
+	- The course of depression in the young
+	- Depressionogenic ways of thought
+	- Short-circuiting depression
+	- Eating disorders
+	- Only the lonely: dropouts
+	- Drinking and drugs: addiction as self-medication
+	- No more wars: a final common preventive pathway
+		- Information is not enough
+		- The active ingredients
+- Scholling the emotions
+	- A lesson in cooperation
+	- A point of contention
+	- Postmortem: a fight that did not break out
+	- Concerns of the day
+	- The abc's of emotional intelligence
+	- Emotional literacy in the inner city
+	- Emotional literacy in disguise
+	- The emotional timetable
+	- Timing is all
+	- Emotional literacy is prevention
+	- Rethiking schools: teeaching by being, commuities that care
+	- An expanded mission fopr schools
+	- Does emotional literacy make a difference?
+	- Character, morality, and the arts of democracy